3 Ways to Have a Healthy Outlook on Money

 What’s your relationship with money?
 It’s admittedly an unusual question to ask yourself.
 After all, money is nothing more than what you need to get what you want, right?

 So how do you determine the type of relationship you have with money?
-And more importantly, how do you make sure your connection to cash is a healthy one?
+More importantly, how do you make sure your cash connection is a healthy one?

 After all, an unhealthy relationship or negative attitude regarding money can translate to serious problems in many other aspects of your life and relationships with others.
-Here are 3 ways to make sure your relationship with money is healthy.
+Here are 3 ways to make sure you have a healthy outlook on spending:

 Don’t Spend It Just to Spend It